rtimmons/Parsed-Out/_posts/2007-12-29-Installing-Pubcookie-33-On-Ubuntu-710-with-Apache-2.markdown

         # apache2ctl -k start

 You now have the usual **.htaccess** directives at your disposal.
-E.g.:
+E.g.:

     AuthType UWNetID
     Require valid-user